youssefsadquy/Study-Scheduler/UseCaseDesc.md

 ### Actors involved
 The primary actors are the students and the secondary actors are the module convenor.
 ### Priority
 High Priority.
-Students need to. be informed as direct and quickly as possible about upcoming events, deadline changes or new work beig set.
+Students need to be informed as direct and quickly as possible about upcoming events, deadline changes or new work being set.
 ### Typical flow of events
 The flow of events is that as soon as an update to the system is made (work added or class upcoming) the user is informed with a notification that they can then view in full detail by clicking on the notificaiton subsection.